Event Tech Case Studies, Applications, Technologies

 signal that enough drone GNSS satellites have been detected and the drone is ready to fly

 display the current position and location of the drone in relation to the pilot

 record the home point for ‘Return To Home’ safety feature

-Most of the latest drone have 3 types of Return to Home drone technology as follows;
+Most of the latest drone has 3 types of Return to Home drone technology as follows;

 Pilot initiated return to home by pressing button on Remote Controller or in an app.